 Items to bring

-- As we may be in the hide for two or more hours a drink is suggested.
+- As we may be in the hide for two or more hours bringing a drink of water is suggested

-Public transport to the meeting point at the Gardeners Arms
+Public transport to the meeting point at The Gardeners Arms pub

 - Haywards Heath Railway Station is our nearest mainline link to London (approximately 45 mins to Victoria) and from there a taxi can be obtained costing approximately £15 each way.
-Your return taxi can be arranged by telephoning from the Gardeners Arms.
+Your return taxi can be arranged by telephoning from The Gardeners Arms pub

 Can you spare 5 minutes to help answer a few short questions to help us improve our website experience?